kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/03-how-do-i-open-a-balance/content.md

+# Holding money basics
-# How do I open a balance?
+## How do I open a balance?
 To open a balance, you’ll need to:

   1. Go to **Home** on the website or app.